-- GNM students on the Bothell and Tacoma campuses register for classes in MyUW and must maintain continuous registration (except summer quarter) or lose their GNM status. - GNM students participating in the UW or state employee Tuition Exemption Program register for classes in MyUW and must maintain continuous registration (except summer quarter) or lose their GNM status https://www.uwb.edu/catalog/admissions/graduate-student[10/4/2022 9:40:10 AM]
+- GNM students on the Bothell and Tacoma campuses register for classes in MyUW and must maintain continuous registration (except summer quarter) or lose their GNM status. - GNM students participating in the UW or state employee Tuition Exemption Program register for classes in MyUW and must maintain continuous registration (except summer quarter) or lose their GNM status

-- GNM students can establish a UW NetID and a UW email account. - GNM students have access to the UW Libraries. - GNM students who wish to receive financial aid should contact the UW Office of Student Financial Aid (OSFA) to find out if they are eligible for financial aid.

-· GNM students are not eligible for student health insurance because it is restricted to students enrolled in degree programs.
+- GNM students can establish a UW NetID and a UW email account. - GNM students have access to the UW Libraries. - GNM students who wish to receive financial aid should contact the UW Office of Student Financial Aid (OSFA) to find out if they are eligible for financial aid. - GNM students are not eligible for student health insurance because it is restricted to students enrolled in degree programs.